thinkful-ei22/Jennifer-PowerGrade-Client/README.md

 <img src="https://github.com/thinkful-ei22/Jennifer-PowerGrade-Client/blob/master/Screenshots/GradesPage.png">

-Summary and Tech Info:
+## Summary and Tech Info:

-Target Audience : Educators
+**Target Audience**: Educators
-MVP features - account creation/create,update,delete classes, grades, and assignments/calculate grade averages/filter and search assignments.
+**MVP features**: account creation/create,update,delete classes, grades, and assignments/calculate grade averages/filter and search assignments.
-Tech Stack: MongoDB as the database, Express and Node on the backend, React/Redux on the frontend.
+**Tech Stack**: MongoDB as the database, Express and Node on the backend, React/Redux on the frontend.
-Future plans - incorporate state standard alignment for assignments and implement a performance page for graphical student data.
+**Future plans**: incorporate state standard alignment for assignments and implement a performance page for graphical student data.

+##Login with a test user!
+**username**: JohnTeach
+**password**: password